mongodb/mongodb-kubernetes-operator/docs/deploy-configure.md

 ## Add Arbiters to a Replica Set

-You can add [arbiters](https://docs.mongodb.com/manual/core/replica-set-arbiter/) to your replica set by adding the `spec.arbiters` field to your MongoDB resource definition.
+To add [arbiters](https://docs.mongodb.com/manual/core/replica-set-arbiter/) to your replica set, add the `spec.arbiters` field to your MongoDB resource definition.

 The value of the `spec.arbiters` field must be:

 - a positive integer, and
 - less than the value of the `spec.members` field.

-At least one replica set member must not be an arbiter.
+**NOTE**: At least one replica set member must not be an arbiter.

-Consider the following example MongoDB resource definition:
+Consider the following MongoDB resource definition example:

 ```yaml
 apiVersion: mongodbcommunity.mongodb.com/v1